ATA CREATIVITY GLOBAL

 According to Article 87 of our Fourth Amended and Restated Articles of Association, our board of directors is divided into three classes, namely class A, class B, and class C directors, with one class of directors eligible for re-election each year on a rotating basis.
-As a result, Hope Ni and Alec Tsui, our class C directors, are subject to retirement and re-election at this meeting.
-We now hereby nominate Hope Ni and Alec Tsui for re-election as class C directors at the 2022 annual general meeting.
-If re-elected, Hope Ni and Alec Tsui will hold office for a three-year term and until their respective successors are elected, or until their disqualification in accordance with our Fourth Amended and Restated Articles of Association.
+As a result, Andrew Y Yan and Jun Zhang, our class B directors, are subject to retirement and re-election at this meeting.
+We now hereby nominate Andrew Y Yan and Jun Zhang for re-election as class B directors at the 2023 annual general meeting.
+If re-elected, Andrew Y Yan and Jun Zhang will hold office for a three-year term and until their respective successors are elected, or until their disqualification in accordance with our Fourth Amended and Restated Articles of Association.

-Common shares represented by executed proxies will be voted, if authority to do so is not withheld, for the re-election of Hope Ni and Alec Tsui.
-The board has no reason to believe that Hope Ni and Alec Tsui will be unable or unwilling to serve as directors if re-elected.
-In the event that Hope Ni and Alec Tsui should be unavailable for re-election as a result of an unexpected occurrence, such common shares will be voted for the election of such substitute nominee as management may propose.
+Common shares represented by executed proxies will be voted, if authority to do so is not withheld, for the re-election of Andrew Y Yan and Jun Zhang.
+The board has no reason to believe that Andrew Y Yan and Jun Zhang will be unable or unwilling to serve as directors if re-elected.
+In the event that Andrew Y Yan and Jun Zhang should be unavailable for re-election as a result of an unexpected occurrence, such common shares will be voted for the election of such substitute nominee as management may propose.

-The following table sets forth certain information of Hope Ni and Alec Tsui, including age as of December 2, 2022, the principal position currently held and biography:
+The following table sets forth certain information of Andrew Y Yan and Jun Zhang, including age as of December 5, 2023, the principal position currently held and biography:

-Hope Ni and Alec Tsui will be re-elected as class C directors by an affirmative vote of a simple majority of the votes of the holders of common shares present in person or represented by proxy and voting at the annual general meeting.
+Andrew Y Yan and Jun Zhang will be re-elected as class B directors by an affirmative vote of a simple majority of the votes of the holders of common shares present in person or represented by proxy and voting at the annual general meeting.

-RE-APPOINTMENT OF INDEPENDENT AUDITOR AND AUTHORIZATION TO THE BOARD OF DIRECTORS OF THE COMPANY AND ITS AUDIT COMMITTEE TO DETERMINE THE REMUNERATION OF THE INDEPENDENT AUDITOR
+DISMISSAL OF KPMG HUAZHEN LLP AS THE COMPANY’S INDEPENDENT AUDITOR, APPOINTMENT OF AUDIT ALLIANCE LLP AS THE COMPANY’S INDEPENDENT AUDITOR FOR FISCAL YEAR ENDING DECEMBER 31, 2023 AND AUTHORIZATION TO THE BOARD OF DIRECTORS OF THE COMPANY AND ITS AUDIT COMMITTEE TO DETERMINE THE REMUNERATION OF AUDIT ALLIANCE LLP

-Our audit committee recommends, and our board of directors concurs, that KPMG Huazhen LLP be re-appointed as our independent auditor for the fiscal year ending December 31, 2022.
-KPMG Huazhen LLP has served as our independent auditor since 2015.
+Our audit committee recommends and approves, and our board of directors concurs and approves, that KPMG Huazhen LLP be dismissed as our independent auditor and Audit Alliance LLP be appointed as our independent auditor for the fiscal year ending December 31, 2023.

-Under our Fourth Amended and Restated Articles of Association, the shareholders of the Company are authorized to appoint the Companys independent auditor at the annual general meeting, and remuneration of the independent auditor shall also be fixed by the Company in the annual general meeting or in such manner as the shareholders may determine.
-We now hereby propose our board of directors and its audit committee be authorized to determine the remuneration of KPMG Huazhen LLP.
+Under our Fourth Amended and Restated Articles of Association, the shareholders of the Company are authorized to appoint and remove the Company’s independent auditor at the annual general meeting, and remuneration of the independent auditor shall also be fixed by the Company in the annual general meeting or in such manner as the shareholders may determine.
+We now hereby propose our board of directors and its audit committee be authorized to determine the remuneration of Audit Alliance LLP.

-In the event our shareholders fail to vote in favor of the re-appointment, our audit committee will reconsider its selection.
-Even if the shareholders vote in favor of the re-appointment, our audit committee in its discretion may direct the appointment of a different independent auditing firm at any time during the year if the audit committee believes that such a change would be in the best interests of our company and shareholders.
+In the event our shareholders fail to vote in favor of the above change of independent auditor, our audit committee will reconsider its selection.
+Even if the shareholders vote in favor of the above change of independent auditor, our audit committee in its discretion may direct the appointment of a different independent auditing firm at any time during the year if the audit committee believes that such a change would be in the best interests of our company and shareholders.

 The affirmative vote of a simple majority of the votes of the holders of common shares present in person or represented by proxy and voting at the annual general meeting will be required to approve this proposal.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 2, THE RE-APPOINTMENT OF KPMG HUAZHEN LLP AS OUR INDEPENDENT AUDITOR FOR FISCAL YEAR ENDING DECEMBER 31, 2022 AND THE AUTHORIZATION TO THE BOARD OF DIRECTORS OF THE COMPANY AND ITS AUDIT COMMITTEE TO DETERMINE THE REMUNERATION OF KPMG HUAZHEN LLP.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE “FOR” PROPOSAL 2, THE DISMISSAL OF KPMG HUAZHEN LLP AS THE COMPANY’S INDEPENDENT AUDITOR, APPOINTMENT OF AUDIT ALLIANCE LLP AS THE COMPANY’S INDEPENDENT AUDITOR FOR FISCAL YEAR ENDING DECEMBER 31, 2023 AND AUTHORIZATION TO THE BOARD OF DIRECTORS OF THE COMPANY AND ITS AUDIT COMMITTEE TO DETERMINE THE REMUNERATION OF AUDIT ALLIANCE LLP.

 We know of no other matters to be submitted to the annual general meeting.
 If any other matters properly come before the annual general meeting, it is the intention of the persons named in the enclosed form of proxy to vote the shares they represent as the board of directors may recommend.